-You have purchased or received a suncatcher as a gift, or even made your own, and now you need to decide where to hang it.
+You have purchased or received a suncatcher as a gift, or even made your own using a fused glass kit, and now you need to decide where to hang it.
 This is a quick reminder of the things you need to consider before you hang your suncatcher to avoid it crashing to the floor!

 1. Choose your window with care.
 The sunniest window does not always give the best effect!